nuspell/nuspell/docs/nuspell.1.md

     print only correct words or lines
   - `-L`:
     lines mode
-  - `-S`:
+  - `-s`:
-    use Unicode text segmentation to extract words
+    use simple whitespace text segmentation to extract words instead of the default Unicode text segmentation.
+It is not recommended to use this.
   - `-h, --help`:
     display this help and exit
   - `-v, --version`: